-In addition, Capitala Investment Advisors' investment team also presently manages Fund IV, a private investment limited partnership providing financing solutions to smaller and lower middle-market companies that obtained SBA approval for its SBIC license in March 2013 and had its first closing on March 21, 2013.
+In addition, Capitala Investment Advisors' investment team also manages Fund IV, a private investment limited partnership providing financing solutions to smaller and lower middle-market companies that had its first closing in March 2013 and obtained SBA approval for its SBIC license in April 2013.
 In addition to Fund IV, affiliates of Capitala Investment Advisors manage several affiliated funds whereby institutional limited partners in the Legacy Funds have had the opportunity to co-invest with the Legacy Funds in portfolio investments.
 Capitala Investment Advisors and its affiliates may also manage other funds in the future that may have investment mandates that are similar, in whole and in part, with ours.
 Capitala Investment Advisors and its affiliates may determine that an investment is appropriate for us and for one or more of those other funds.
 In such event, depending on the availability of such investment and other appropriate factors, Capitala Investment Advisors or its affiliates may determine that we should invest side-by-side with one or more other funds.
 Any such investments will be made only to the extent permitted by applicable law and interpretive positions of the SEC and its staff, and consistent with Capitala Investment Advisors' allocation procedures.
-We do not expect to make co-investments, or otherwise compete for investment opportunities, with Fund IV, given that its focus and investment strategy differ from our own.
+We do not expect to make co-investments, or otherwise compete for investment opportunities, with Fund IV because its focus and investment strategy differ from our own.

-We have entered into a license agreement with Capitala Investment Advisors, pursuant to which Capitala Investment Advisors has agreed to grant us a non-exclusive, royalty-free license to use the name "Capitala."
+We have entered into a license agreement with Capitala Investment Advisors, pursuant to which Capitala Investment Advisors has agreed to grant us a nonexclusive, royalty-free license to use the name "Capitala."

 We have entered into the Administration Agreement with our administrator.
 Pursuant to the terms of the Administration Agreement, our administrator provides us with the office facilities and administrative services necessary to conduct our day-to-day operations.
-Mr. Alala, our chief executive officer, president and chairman of our Board of Directors, is the manager of our administrator, and Mr. Broyhill, a member of our Board of Directors, has an indirect controlling interest in our administrator.
+Mr. Alala, our chief executive officer, president and chairman of our Board of Directors, is the chief executive officer, president and a director of our administrator, and Mr. Broyhill, a member of our Board of Directors, is the trustee of a trust that has a controlling interest in our administrator.

-In connection with our acquisition of the Legacy Portfolio, we will issue an aggregate of approximately [ ] million shares of our common stock to the Legacy Investors.
+In connection with our acquisition of the Legacy Portfolio, we will issue an aggregate of approximately 9.0 million shares of our common stock to the Legacy Investors.
 For more information on each Legacy Investor who will, directly or indirectly, own, control or hold with the power to vote, 5% or more of Capitala Finance, see "Formation Transactions."
 For information on the ownership of our shares, see "Control Persons and Principal Stockholders."